Skip to content

 • Investment options and many other considerations

 The advisor team must also help the executive define personal philosophies and objectives.
 In today’s busy world, we often don’t place enough importance on the legacy that the executive wants to leave.
-Generally, they want the wealth that’s been accumulated to impact their family and friends.
+Generally, they want the wealth they’ve accumulated to impact their family and friends.
 Many people define themselves by their profession and career accomplishments.
-A large part of self-worth, our long-term relationships, and our daily life structure comes from our careers.
+Our careers contribute to a large part of our self-worth, long-term relationships, and daily life structure.

-When it comes to retirement, some people embrace this new beginning, spending more time with family and friends pursuing hobbies or volunteering.
-Others, even the most financially secure, often worry about no longer having a regular paycheck, and they struggle with transitioning from the accumulation phase of their financial life to the distribution phase.
-Working with the right advisors in formulating a comprehensive plan provides for a smoother transition into retirement, and helps relieve some of the stresses associated with making that transition.
+When it comes to retirement, some people embrace this new beginning, spending more time with family and friends, pursuing hobbies, or volunteering.
+Others, even the most financially secure, often worry about no longer having a regular paycheck and struggle with transitioning from the accumulation phase of their financial lives to the distribution phase.
+Working with the right advisors to formulate a comprehensive plan provides for a smoother transition into retirement and helps relieve some of the stresses associated with making that transition.